Summer Is Over (KSI song)

 "Summer Is Over" is a song by British YouTuber and rapper KSI.
 The song was written alongside Andrew "BullySongs" Bullimore, Dan Priddy, James Bell, Mams Taylor and produced by Dan Priddy & Digital Farm Animals.
 "Summer Is Over" was released for digital download and streaming by Warner Music Group, Beerus Limited, and Atlantic Records on 30 September 2022.
 A remix of the song was released 3 October 2022 by British producer Joel Corry.

 "Summer Is Over" debuted at number 24 on the UK Singles Chart, becoming KSI's seventeenth top 40 hit.

 Music and lyrics

 Speaking about "Summer Is Over" ahead of its release, KSI said, "This song is so personal to me.
 I can't lie, I've cried several times making and listening to it.
 I made this song at a really painful time in my life where mentally and physically I was struggling a lot.
 As someone in the public, I tend to have to hide my sad moments, so I normally use music therapeutically to help me get through those times.
 So yeah, this song means a lot to me, and has taken a lot for me to finally put out."

 Music video

-The music video was directed by Troy Roscoe and was released to KSI's YouTube channel on 3 October 2022.
+The music video was directed by Troy Roscoe and was released to KSI's second YouTube channel on 3 October 2022.